 As is customary every year, the telecom regulator BIPT subjects the Belgian mobile networks to a thorough survey.
 With a ski box full of technical equipment and a few smartphones on the roof, two cars crossed the entire country in September and October (2020) last year to examine the surfing and calling experience of the Belgian consumer.
 They passed through dozens of major cities, rural areas and highways in Flanders, Wallonia and Brussels, covering a total of 11,000 km and 250 hours.
 The experts carried out no fewer than 7,800 telephone calls and 60,000 data tests per network.
 To ensure the reliability of the tests, the investigated locations were not communicated to the operators in advance.

-The drive-by tests showed that the mobile network of Telenet/BASE has not only become faster for downloading, but is also still the fastest compared to the other operators.
-The Telenet/BASE network has an average download speed of 99.5 Mbps, compared to 93 Mbps two years ago.
+The drive-by tests showed that the mobile network of Telenet/BASE has not only become faster for downloading, but is achieving the best results in terms of download speed with an average download speed of 99.5 Mbps, compared to 93 Mbps two years ago.
 According to BIPT, the average download speed with Proximus is 74.1 Mbps, and 68.3 Mbps with Orange.

 The average upload speed with Telenet/BASE is now 24.1 Mbps.
 This was 22 Mbps in 2018.
 The Telenet/BASE mobile network has therefore also progressed in this area.

 BIPT also measures the quality and experience of telephone calls in our country: for example, the number of calls that are successfully started and ended.
 Anyone who successfully starts a conversation with Telenet/BASE has the least chance of the telephone call being interrupted.
 99.9% of the calls at Telenet/BASE run flawlessly.
 This figure is 99.8% with Orange, and also with Proximus.